Dr Jason Stoessel

 Phone: +61 2 6773 2624

-Dr Stoessel is one of Australia's leading experts on Medieval and Renaissance music.
+Dr Stoessel is one of Australia's leading experts on music before 1700.
 His doctoral dissertation was on the music notation and musical culture of fourteenth-century France and Italy, and he has published extensively on various topics within the historical timeframe of 1250–1500.
-In addition to ongoing research on the emotional community of musicians and humanists in late medieval Padua, he is writing a new history of musical composition, focused on canonic techniques of the fourteenth to sixteenth centuries, in collaboration with Dr Denis Collins.
+In addition to ongoing research on the emotional community of musicians and humanists in late medieval Padua, he is writing a new history of relations between music and science in early 17th-century Rome, in collaboration with Dr Denis Collins.
 He is also a computer programmer and digital musicologist who is interested in devising new tools to assist musical analysis and information management in music research.

 Combined BMus/BA (UNE), BA Honours with University Medal (UNE), PhD (UNE)